NoamShental/5R/README.md

 5R software package![GitHub Logo](logo.png)
 ========================
 **5R package** – A software package accompanying a novel method of bacterial 16S rRNA profiling based on the 5R protocol.
+Five short regions along the 16S rRNA are amplified in multiplex and subsequently sequenced by an Illumina machine.
+Resulting reads from these regions are combined into a coherent solution using our Short MUltiple Regions Framework (SMURF) algorithm (Fuks et al. 2018).

 Two options are provided: A Matlab code and a standalone executable version for Linux.
 The input to either methods is the same, and hence described below for the Matlab version followed by a short description of the standalone syntax.